cilium/cilium/Documentation/network/servicemesh/gateway-api/gateway-api.rst

    splitting
    header

-More examples can be found `upstream repository <https://github.com/kubernetes-sigs/gateway-api/tree/v0.7.0/examples/standard>`_.
+More examples can be found in the `upstream repository <https://github.com/kubernetes-sigs/gateway-api/tree/v0.7.1/examples/standard>`_.